 If pesticides were added to the plants, the fish would die, and if hormones or antibiotics were given to the fish, then the plants would die.

 What's the difference between Aquaponics and Hydroponics?

-Hydroponics is when plants are grown in water without fish.
+Hydroponics are when plants are grown in water without fish.